SundareshSankaran/LLM-Azure-OpenAI-In-context-Learning/README.md

 4. Azure OpenAI region (text field): Provide the region where the service is set up (e.g. eastus2)
 5. OpenAI version (default provided): Provide an OpenAI version number in case you want to override the default.

-### Output specifications
+### Output specification
+1. Add Question to output (checkbox): select / unselect as per choice
-1. Temperature (numeric stepper): Use the temperature control to govern how the LLM generates its response based on next word prediction.
+2. Temperature (numeric stepper): Use the temperature control to govern how the LLM generates its response based on next word prediction.
-    1. Recommendation: Try adjusting Temperature or Top p, but not both.
+    - Recommendation: Try adjusting Temperature or Top p, but not both.
-2. Top P (numeric stepper): Use the top p control to govern randomness using nucleus sampling.
+3. Top P (numeric stepper): Use the top p control to govern randomness using nucleus sampling.
-    1. Recommendation: Try adjusting Temperature or Top p, but not both.
+    - Recommendation: Try adjusting Temperature or Top p, but not both.
-3. Max Tokens (numeric stepper): Use the max token control to limit the maximum number of tokens per the response.
+4. Max Tokens (numeric stepper): Use the max token control to limit the maximum number of tokens per the response.
 1 token is approximately 4 characters of English text.
-4. Frequency Penalty (numeric stepper): The frequency penalty reduces the likelihood of repeating words by applying a penalty to tokens based on how often they have already appeared in the text.
+5. Frequency Penalty (numeric stepper): The frequency penalty reduces the likelihood of repeating words by applying a penalty to tokens based on how often they have already appeared in the text.
 A higher frequency penalty decreases repetition by discouraging the model from generating the same words multiple times.
-5. Presence Penalty (numeric stepper): The presence penalty reduces the chance of repeating any word that has already appeared in the text, encouraging the model to introduce new topics.
+6. Presence Penalty (numeric stepper): The presence penalty reduces the chance of repeating any word that has already appeared in the text, encouraging the model to introduce new topics.
 Unlike the frequency penalty, it applies a uniform penalty to all repeated tokens, regardless of how often they appear.
-6. Output table (output port, required) : Attach a table referring to either a SAS dataset or CAS table which contains the original input columns along with the LLM's answer.
+7. Output table (output port, required) : Attach a table referring to either a SAS dataset or CAS table which contains the original input columns along with the LLM's answer.

 -----